ghassanelgendy/zeptoshop/README.md

 19. **Exit:** Close the application.

 ## Credits
-This project, a combining form (denoting a factor of 10) meaning 'one sextillionth,' essentially provides Photoshop-like features but on a zepto scale.
+This project essentially provides Photoshop-like features but on a zepto scale.

 This amazing project was made possible by:
 - Ghassan Elgendy